saplingjs/sapling-website/docs/installation.md

 #### 1. Install the CLI

-Run `npm install -g saplingjs-cli` to install the command line tool globally.
+Run `npm install -g @sapling/cli` to install the command line tool globally.
 The command line tool helps you create and manage Sapling projects.

 #### 2. Create your first project